Digital Archiving System

 Step 3: Research use cases

 Here’s one bit of good news.
 The process you’re trying to automate has probably already been automated by someone who was going through a similar problem.
 Learn from their example to see how you can pull off the transition.

-For example, are there forms that are so tedious to fill out that they’re never completed properly, or if they are, ridden with errors?
+For example, are there forms that are so tedious to fill out that they’ve never completed properly, or if they are, ridden with errors?
 Safeway had this exact problem, so they converted to a digital workflow using e-forms only.
 The result?
-Millions of dollars saved in development and accurate forms completed on time.
+Millions of dollars were saved in development and accurate forms completed on time.